lord-waffles-dev/example-portal-playwright/docs/TAGS.md

 - `@only` - Used for running specific scenarios during development
 - `@ignore` - Skips the tagged scenario (implemented in hooks)
 - `@debug` - Enables debug mode for the scenario (implemented in hooks)
+- `@network-capture` - Enables network capture for the scenario (logs requests/responses)

 ### Recuro Scenario Tags
 - `@happy` - Used for Happy-Path test scenarios